Want to see the iBanFirst platform in action? Try the interactive demo

 Finance department structure of a fast-growing startup

 Fast-growing startups need agility.
 To this end, Controllers supervise all payments and accounting.
-Startups can outsource or automate accounting to reduce manual burden.
+Startups can outsource or automate accounting to reduce the manual burden.

 To ensure growth, startups must include a strategic finance function that reviews cash burn efficiency and models growth paths.
 A strategic finance tool must assist this role.